 1. Don’t Miss The Afternoon Nap

 You may think skipping the day nap might help your baby sleep better at night.
 But toddlers need a nap in the morning or afternoon at least till the age of 2.5–3 years.
 Sometimes, parents think that doing away with the daytime nap will make it easier to get the toddler to bed at night.
 But being too tired can actually make bedtimes harder.
 Skipping naps can also actually disrupt their sleep at night.
 For instance, without a nap in the afternoon they may be really tired in the evenings.
 They may go to bed early or even miss their evening meal as a result.
 They may then wake up well before light because of hunger.
-However, do note: you must schedule your baby’s nap earlier in the day and limit sleeping after midafternoon.1
+However,

 2. Fix Up A Strict Bedtime And Naptime